calebjubal/gdg-babcock-hacktoberfest-2025/CONTRIBUTING.md

 # Contributing to Hacktoberfest @ GDG Babcock 2025

 First off, thank you for your interest in contributing! 🎉 This project is part of **Hacktoberfest 2025**, organized by **GDG Babcock**, to encourage open source contributions and help beginners get started with Git and GitHub.
+Contributions aren’t limited to code.
+You can improve documentation, design, or even translations.
+Learn more from this great guide: [Open Source Non-Code Contributions](https://github.com/readme/featured/open-source-non-code-contributions).

 We’re excited to have you on board 🚀.